Material deprivation and low work intensity statistics

 Work intensity is the ratio between the number of months that household members of working age (person aged 18-59 years, with the exclusion of dependent children in the age group between 18 and 24 years) worked during the income reference year and the total number of months that could theoretically have been worked by the same household members.
 For persons who declared that they worked part-time, the number of months worked in full time equivalent roles is estimated on the basis of the number of hours usually worked at the time of the interview.

-Following this definition, the proportion of people living in households with very low work intensity remained relatively stable in 2011 as compared to 2010 and accounts for 10.3 % of the population.
+Following this definition, the proportion of people living in households with very low work intensity remained relatively stable in 2012 as compared to 2011 and accounts for 10.3 % of the population.
 However this rate varies between Member States (Figure 6).
-On the one hand, less than 6 % of the target population was living in households with very low work intensity in Luxembourg and Cyprus.
-In Switzerland, rates were also relatively low (4.7 %).
-On the other hand, the indicator exceeded 12.0 % in Hungary, Latvia, Lithuania, Spain, Belgium and Croatia.
-Ireland the latter reported the highest rate in 2011 (24.1 %).
+On the one hand, less than 7.0 % of the target population was living in households with very low work intensity in Sweden, Luxembourg, Cyprus, the Czech Republic and Poland.
+In Switzerland and Iceland, rates were also relatively low (3.4 % and 6.1 % respectively).
+On the other hand, the indicator exceeded 12.0 % in Bulgaria, Hungary, the United Kingdom, Belgium, Greece, Spain and Croatia.

-Very low work intensity is most common in single person households with dependent children and in single person households (26.0 % and 22.0 % respectively at EU level), while households with two adults and one dependent child reported the lowest rates (6.1 %) (Table 2).
+Very low work intensity is most common in single person households with dependent children and in single person households (28.7 % and 23.8 % respectively at EU level), while households of two adults with one dependent child reported the lowest rates (5.5 %) (Table 2).
 This is the overall pattern in the majority of countries.
-The only discrepancies worth mentioning are cases where rates in the population of single person households are greater by more than 10 pp than the rates of the population of single person households with dependent children (Slovakia, Romania and Lithuania as well as in Croatia).
-On the other hand, in the United Kingdom, Greece and Malta, very low work intensity rates for single households with dependent children are much higher than the rates for single households (18.9 pp, 18.7 pp and 18.0 pp respectively).
+The only discrepancies worth mentioning are cases where rates in the population of single person households are greater by more than 10 pp than the rates of the population of single person households with dependent children (Denmark, Latvia, Romania, Slovenia and Slovakia).
+On the other hand, in Malta, the United Kingdom and Greece very low work intensity rates for single households with dependent children are much higher than the rates for single households (27.4 pp ,18.5 pp and 15.0 pp respectively).
 By contrast, in Bulgaria, very low work intensity rates were higher in households that had two adults with three or more dependent children when compared with households of a single person with dependent children or with single person households.

 Severe material deprivation and very low work intensity are two out of the three components of the Europe 2020 Poverty and Social exclusion indicator.
 The third component is being at-risk-of-poverty, the monetary element of poverty and social exclusion.
-People are considered to be at-risk-of-poverty or social exclusion if they face at least one of the three risks – although 38.6 million of those at-risk-of-poverty or social exclusion within the EU-28 faced a combination of two or even all three of these risks (Figure 7).
-In 2011, there were 48.7 million people in the EU-28 living in households that faced income poverty (but neither severe material deprivation, nor very low work intensity), 20.3 million persons experiencing severe material deprivation (but neither of the other two risks) and 13.8 million people living in households with very low work intensity (but facing neither of the other two risks).
-An additional 13.0 million people lived in households facing two out of three of these risks, while a further 8.2 million people lived in households where all three of these risks were present.
-In 2011, 378 million people faced none of the above-mentioned risks, as opposed to 380.4 million in 2010.
+In 2012, there were 48.0 million people in the EU-28 living in households that faced income poverty (but neither severe material deprivation, nor very low work intensity), 22.8 million persons experiencing severe material deprivation (but neither of the other two risks) and 13.2 million people living in households with very low work intensity (but facing neither of the other two risks).
+People are considered to be at-risk-of-poverty or social exclusion if they face at least one of the three risks – although 40.3 million of those at-risk-of-poverty or social exclusion within the EU-28 faced a combination of two or even all three of these risks (Figure 7).
+In addition, 31.0 million people lived in households facing two out of three of these risks, while a further 9.3 million people lived in households where all three of these risks were present.
+In 2012, 377.2 million people faced none of the above-mentioned risks, as opposed to 378.0 million in 2011.

-The latest developments between 2010 and 2011 show that the proportion of the population at-risk-of-poverty or social exclusion fell in Romania, Portugal, Poland, the United Kingdom, Luxembourg and Bulgaria.
-All of the remaining EU Member States reported an increase in the proportion of persons at-risk-of-poverty or social exclusion in 2011 as compared to 2010.
-The largest increases occurred in Italy (3.7 pp) and Greece (3.3 pp), followed by Latvia (2.0 pp).
+The latest developments between 2011 and 2012 show that the proportion of the population at-risk-of-poverty or social exclusion fell in Latvia, the Netherlands, Finland, Lithuania, Sweden, Poland, Germany, France and Slovakia as well as Norway and Iceland.
+All of the remaining EU Member States reported an increase in the proportion of persons at-risk-of-poverty or social exclusion in 2012 as compared to 2011.
+The largest increases occurred in Greece (3.6 pp) followed by Cyprus (2.5 pp).

-In absolute terms, the figures for Italy and to a lesser extent Spain and Greece had the greatest upward impact on the number of persons considered to be at risk-of-poverty or social exclusion in the EU-28 in 2011.
-In particular, Italy reported an increase of 2.36 million in the number of persons at-risk-of poverty or social exclusion between 2010 and 2011, followed by Spain and Greece (increases of 475, 000 and 372, 000 respectively).
+In absolute terms, the figures for Italy and the United Kingdom and to a lesser extent those for Greece, Spain and Romania had the greatest upward impact on the number of persons considered to be at risk-of-poverty or social exclusion in the EU-28 in 2012.
+In particular, Italy and the United Kingdom reported an increase of 1.08 and 1.03 million respectively in the number of persons at-risk-of poverty or social exclusion between 2011 and 2012, followed by Greece, Spain and Romania (increases of 392 000, 299 000 and 277 000 respectively).

 Data sources and availability